segmentio/segment-docs/src/connections/sources/visual-tagger.md

 When you click on an element on your website, a window appears where you can enter the details for the event.

 1. **Event Name**.
 Edit the event name to be simple yet descriptive.
-   Segment recommends the following when naming events:
-   - Use an "Object Action" format (for example, `Blog Post Clicked`)
-   - Use Title Case (the first letter of each word is capitalized).
+   Segment recommends that you use an "Object Action" format (for example, `Blog Post Clicked`, and use Title Case (the first letter of each word is capitalized) when naming events.

 2. **Properties**.
 Add properties to the event to add contextual information about the action that the user took.
 Properties are optional, but they are very helpful when you analyze events data later.
    - Use `snake_case` for property names (all lowercase, with spaces between words represented as an underscore “_”).
 For a guide on event naming best practices, check out our Docs [here](https://segment.com/docs/protocols/data-quality/#formalize-your-naming-and-collection-standards).